 During the first quarter of 2021, SRLN outperformed the Markit iBoxx USD Liquid Leveraged Loan Index by 62 bps and outperformed the S&P/LSTA U.S. Leveraged Loan 100 Index by 69 bps on a NAV basis.

 During the first quarter, SRLN outperformed its benchmarks largely due to its tactical overweight to assets rated single-B or below, including credits with exposure to an economic reopening.
 Many of these were added at discounted levels during 2H 2020 and have outperformed as line-of-sight towards a normalization has progressed.
 By rating, outperformance compared to the primary benchmark was driven by positive credit selection among single-B rated assets and an overweight allocation to CCCs, whereas outperformance relative to the secondary benchmark was driven by positive credit selection across all ratings tiers.
 Positive credit selection within the consumer discretionary, healthcare and industrials sectors also contributed to relative outperformance, with particularly strong alpha contribution in these sectors from Carestream, Travelport, Team Health, American Airlines and Petco.

-Quarter in Review US loans outperformed all other categories of fixed income in the first quarter of 20211 against a backdrop of an improving economic recovery, generous stimulus and expectations for a sharp increase in consumer spending as vaccinations reach critical mass.
+US loans outperformed all other categories of fixed income in the first quarter of 20211 against a backdrop of an improving economic recovery, generous stimulus and expectations for a sharp increase in consumer spending as vaccinations reach critical mass.
 In reaction, interest rates moved sharply higher with the 10-year Treasury ending March at 1.74%, up 81 bps since the end of 2020.2 This caused equity and fixed-rate credit markets to experience pockets of volatility, but loans were relatively unfazed due to their floating rate coupon and near-zero duration.